 Lifestyle of Volunteers

-Our mission at CRICS is to “serve the servant by providing quality, innovative, affordable, family-orientated English Christian Education.”
+Our mission at CRICS is to “serve the servant by providing quality, innovative, family-oriented English Christian Education.”
 All volunteers are expected to continually maintain a Christian lifestyle which enables CRICS to fulfill its mission.
 Therefore all expatriates accepted for service with CRICS must be Christians and are expected to demonstrate Christian values in their lifestyle.

 Where volunteers engage in behavior that the School Administrators perceive hinders CRICS from fulfilling its mission they (the Administrators) have the right to address those issues with the volunteers directly.
 In cases that the School Administrators deem to be serious, they reserve the right to dismiss a volunteer and have sponsorship for his or her visa withdrawn immediately.